 The smoking cessation market is estimated to exceed \$4 billion annually and is currently considered to be a largely unmet medical need.
-Nicotine is a non-immunogenic small molecule that, upon inhalation into the lungs, quickly passes into the bloodstream and subsequently reaches the brain by crossing the blood-brain barrier.
+Nicotine is a nonimmunogenic small molecule that, upon inhalation into the lungs, quickly passes into the bloodstream and subsequently reaches the brain by crossing the bloodbrain barrier.
 Once in the brain, the nicotine binds to specific nicotine receptors resulting in the release of stimulants, such as dopamine, a chemical linked to pleasure and to addiction.
 NicVAX is designed to stimulate the immune system to produce antibodies that bind to nicotine in the bloodstream and prevent it from crossing the blood-brain barrier and entering the brain.
 With a reduced amount of nicotine reaching the brain, fewer stimulants are released and the pleasurable, positive-reinforcing effects of nicotine are diminished, thereby making it easier to quit smoking.
 Pre-clinical studies with NicVAX have shown that vaccination prevents nicotine from reaching the brain and blocks the effects of nicotine, including effects that can lead to addiction or can reinforce and maintain addiction, in animals.
 In humans, NicVAX, in combination with quit-counseling, has been clinically demonstrated to help smokers, who want to quit, achieve long-term abstinence.
 We believe NicVAX may have advantages over existing treatment therapies because the anti-nicotine antibodies limit the ability of nicotine to enter the brain.
 Moreover, these anti-nicotine antibodies persist for six to 12 months following vaccination.
 This is important due to the extremely high relapse rate that has been observed in smokers who attempt to quit smoking.
+We have achieved several significant milestones during our development process, as follows:

-In November 2007, we announced the successful completion of a Phase IIb "proof-of-concept" clinical trial for NicVAX that showed statistically significant rates of smoking cessation and continuous long-term smoking abstinence at six and 12 months for subjects injected with NicVAX as compared with subjects injected with placebo.
-In October 2008, we announced the results of a Phase II schedule optimization immunogenicity study assessing the antibody response and safety of a six-dose immunization schedule.
+- In November 2007, we announced the successful completion of a Phase IIb "proof-of-concept" clinical trial for NicVAX that showed statistically significant rates of smoking cessation and continuous long-term smoking abstinence at six and 12 months for subjects injected with NicVAX as compared with subjects injected with placebo. - In October 2008, we announced the results of a Phase II schedule optimization immunogenicity study assessing the antibody response and safety of a six-dose immunization schedule.
 This study showed that significantly higher antibody levels can be generated earlier in a higher percentage of subjects than in the Phase IIb proof-of-concept study and that the revised dose regimen continued to be well tolerated.
-These key results have supported the basis of our design for the NicVAX Phase III trials.
-In December 2008, we announced that we had reached agreement with the U.S. Food and Drug Administration (FDA) on a Special Protocol Assessment (SPA) for the pivotal Phase III clinical trials for NicVAX.
-The SPA forms the foundation to support approval of a New Drug Application (NDA).
-In June 2009, we announced that we received Scientific Advice from the European Medicines Agency (EMA) which is well aligned with our SPA agreement with the FDA regarding the design of the trial.
-In September 2009, we announced that we received a \$10 million grant from the National Institute on Drug Abuse (NIDA), to partially offset the cost of the first of two Phase III studies that are required by the FDA to support NicVAX's licensure.
-In October 2009, we also announced the initiation of an investigator initiated clinical trial in the Netherlands to test the efficacy of a combined therapy of NicVAX with varenicline, or Chantix.
-In November 2009, we announced the initiation of enrollment in the first Phase III trial.
-As such, we believe that NicVAX is at a more advanced stage of development than any potentially competing smoking cessation vaccine.
+These key results have supported the basis of our design for the NicVAX Phase III trials. - In December 2008, we announced that we had reached agreement with the U.S. Food and Drug Administration (FDA) on a Special Protocol Assessment (SPA) for the pivotal Phase III clinical trials for NicVAX.
+The SPA forms the foundation to support approval of a New Drug Application (NDA), and in June 2009, we announced that we received Scientific Advice from the European Medicines Agency (EMA) which is well aligned with our SPA agreement with the FDA regarding the design of the trial. - In September 2009, we announced that we received a \$10 million grant from the National Institute on Drug Abuse (NIDA), to partially offset the cost of the first of two Phase III studies that are required by the FDA to support NicVAX's licensure.